 |

-Corn futures are 4 to 5 cents higher at midday Tuesday; soybean futures are
+Corn futures are 3 to 4 cents higher at midday Monday; soybean futures are

 David M. Fiala